Last Updated: November 2019

 Audience: This document is meant to be used by Job Profile Editors after Job Profile Reviewers have reviewed a Job Profile and provided feedback.

 Assumption: Validating a Job Profile consists of three tasks: 1) invite Reviewers to give you feedback on the Job Profile, 2) get feedback from Reviewers and 3) incorporate that feedback into the Job Profile.
 This User Guide is concerned with task 3 and assumes that tasks 1 and 2 are already complete.
-If you haven’t performed task 1 yet, see Invite Reviewers User Guide.
+If you haven’t performed task 1 yet, see Invite Reviewer User Guide.

 Before you begin: Validation is for a specific revision of a Job Profile.
 Should a Job Profile change, and thereby have it’s revision change, it will have to be Validated again.
 Consequently, Validating a Job Profile is an iterative process, which means you'll probably go through the steps in this User Guide more than once before a Job Profile is published.